Ford, Bush presidential adviser Brent Scowcroft dies at 95

 WASHINGTON (AP) — Brent Scowcroft, who played a prominent role in American foreign policy as national security adviser to Presidents Gerald Ford and George H.W.
-Bush and was a Republican voice against the 2003 invasion of Iraq, has died.
+Bush and was a Republican voice against the 2003 invasion of Iraq, has died, a Bush spokesperson said Friday.
 He was 95.

 Scowcroft was the only person to serve as national security adviser to two different administrations.
 His appointment by Ford in 1975 came as Scowcroft retired from the Air Force with the rank of lieutenant general.
 He advised Bush, by then a close friend, during the four years of the Bush administration, 1989-93.